Blog

 Welcome to a new era of data exploration with Hex's Snowpark integration—a paradigm shift that brings together the power of SQL queries, the scalability of Snowflake, and the simplicity of Hex's intuitive visual cells.
 This blog delves into how Hex's innovative approach eliminates the complexities of working with large datasets, allowing you to uncover insights without the burden of memory constraints.
 We’ll explore the current burdens of working with large datasets, how Hex brings easy accessibility to Snowpark with SQL cells, and finally visualization powered by our Snowflake warehouse.

-The Library of Your Company’s Data:
+The Library of Your Company’s Data

 A data warehouse can be thought of as your company’s data library.
 Ideally, most of your tables (books) are well written and have proper structure to them.
 Today, we’ll focus on Snowflake as the de facto data warehouse.
 Traditionally speaking, you use SQL to access your data most likely in Snowsight.
 That said, getting insights from this data becomes increasingly complex and you most likely rely on additional tooling: